SaeshArban/Utils/README.md

-# ChannelUtils
+# Utils
-Some utils for c# channels
+Some utils for c# channels and httpClient